MarcToussaint/robotics-course/docs/source/simlab5.rst

 Project Proposal
 ================

-Please submit your project proposal as pdf to jung-su.ha@tu-berlin.de by June 3rd, before our session.
+Please send your project proposal as pdf by email.
 Try to use LaTeX.
 Brief 2 pages are enough.

 Please prepare a proposal with the following sections: